MudroadWhite/pm-neo4j-helper/scripts/v2/readme.md

 Important notes that could be helpful to organize or use the script, will be listed out in this file.

+This volume requires data from volume 1 to work properly.

 --------

-This volume requires data from volume 1 to work properly.
+## Known issues

+### Hp prop
+At chapter 116, I found that most Hp prop "tactics" only appear in the proposition to be proved, rather than the proving procedure.
+Therefore, the proposition that
+Hp prop mentioned should be ignored.
+Which means, Hp prop issues should only exist before chapter 116, and it's only necessary to check chapters before 116 to fix redundant references.
+All of them should have been already commented `# new tactic Hp prop`.

 --------